Oba Femi: WWE (2021–present)

+NXT (2021–2026)

-On December 8, 2021, Odugbesan signed with WWE as part of its new Next In Line program to develop college athletes into potential WWE wrestlers.
-Following his graduation, he began training at the WWE Performance Center.
-He made his in-ring debut at an NXT live event on November 11, 2022, losing to Channing "Stacks" Lorenzo.
-Under the ring name Oba Femi, he made his on-screen debut on the November 18 episode of NXT Level Up, losing to Dante Chen.
-In his formal NXT debut, Femi defeated Oro Mensah at Spring Breakin' on April 25, 2023.
+After participating in a WWE tryout in August 2021, Odugbesan signed with the company on December 8 as part of its new Next In Line program to develop college athletes into potential WWE wrestlers.
+In August 2022, he reported to the WWE Performance Center.
+On the following month, Odugbesan made his first NXT on-screen appearance as a student of Chase University during a pep rally segment.
+He made his in-ring debut at an NXT live event on November 11, losing to Channing "Stacks" Lorenzo.
+Under the ring name Oba Femi, he made his on-screen ring debut on the November 18 episode of NXT Level Up, losing to Dante Chen.
+In his formal NXT debut, Femi defeated Oro Mensah at Spring Breakin on April 25, 2023.
 After a hiatus from television, he won the 2023 Men's NXT Breakout Tournament by defeating Riley Osborne in the finals on January 2, 2024, at NXT: New Year's Evil, earning a contract for a championship opportunity for a title of his choosing.

-The following week on NXT, Femi cashed in his Breakout Tournament contract and defeated Dragon Lee to win the NXT North American Championship, becoming the first Next In Line (NIL) program graduate to win a championship in WWE.
-Femi would go on to retain the title against Lee at NXT Vengeance Day on February 4, Dijak and Josh Briggs in a triple threat match at NXT Stand & Deliver on April 6, Wes Lee in a triple threat (also involving Joe Coffey) at NXT Battleground on May 25 and last chance match at NXT Heatwave on July 7, and Tony D'Angelo at NXT No Mercy on September 1.
-On October 5, Femi surpassed Wes Lee's 269 day title reign, thus becoming the longest-reigning NXT North American Champion.
+The following week, on NXT, Femi cashed in his Breakout Tournament contract and defeated Dragon Lee to win the NXT North American Championship, becoming the first Next In Line (NIL) program graduate to win a championship in WWE while also establishing himself as a heel.
+Femi would go on to retain the title against Lee at NXT Vengeance Day on February 4, Dijak and Josh Briggs in a triple threat match at NXT Stand & Deliver on April 6, Wes Lee in a triple threat match (also involving Joe Coffey) at NXT Battleground on June 9 and a last chance match at NXT Heatwave on July 7, and Tony D'Angelo at NXT No Mercy on September 1.
+On October 5, Femi surpassed Wes Lee's 269 day title reign, becoming the longest-reigning NXT North American Champion.
 At Week 2 of NXT's CW premiere on October 8, Femi lost the title to D'Angelo, ending his reign at a record 273 days and suffering his first loss in 2024 after a 30 match winning streak.
-He failed to regain the title from D'Angelo in a Tables, Ladders and Scares match on October 27 at NXT Halloween Havoc, after interference from The D'Angelo Family.
+He failed to regain the title from D'Angelo in a Tables, Ladders and Scares match on October 27 at NXT Halloween Havoc after interference from The D'Angelo Family.